The Health and Technology District

 Facilitating Clinical Studies

-The Centre for Neurology Studies is a leading edge research centre at the heart of the Health & Technology District.
+The Centre for Neurology Studies is a leading edge research centre at the heart of the Health and Technology District.
 Offering comprehensive research support and services for clinical trials and studies, the CNS team can facilitate the full execution of a clinical study – from inception through to formal publication.

 Integrated Academic Space